 You might maintain an accounting office in Philadelphia.
-So while your home is in Cherry Hill, New Jersey, you spend your weekdays toiling away on Pennsylvania soil.
+Your home is in Cherry Hill, New Jersey, but you spend your weekdays toiling away on Pennsylvania soil.
 Philadelphia is your tax home, and you can’t claim a deduction for traveling between your tax home and your personal home any more than any other taxpayer can claim a deduction for commuting expenses.
 You can only deduct expenses for travel that takes you away from your tax home to conduct business elsewhere.

 This can be a complicated concept because some individuals work in more than one location.
 Maybe you have an office in Pittsburgh and another in Philadelphia.
-In this case, your tax home is the location where the majority of your business is conducted.
+Your tax home is the location where the majority of your business is conducted in this case.
 The IRS indicates that this can be determined by how many hours you spend at each office and how much of your income you derive from each location.